 Course Design & Syllabus Resources for Faculty

 Course design is often not by the textbook, which is usually just a resource.
-In thinking about course design, think first about what you want students to leave the course knowing, being able to do, etc. that they didn't know or couldn't do before they took the course.
+In thinking about course design, consider first what you want students to leave the course knowing, being able to do, etc. that they didn't know or couldn't do before they took the course.
 What is MOST essential to include?
 What is the most logical means of developing that essential information, considering student preparation, experience, etc. How will you build in engaging, informative activities that promote learning?

 - Creating Significant Learning Experiences by L. Dee Fink, 2003, Jossey-Bass.
 Available in the Center for Faculty Development Library.
+The IDEA Center has a short paper by L. Dee Fink on this model of course design: Integrated Course Design IDEA Paper #42 March 2005).

 The syllabus is a key communication tool between you and your students.
 “Your syllabus is the first learning material students encounter in your course.
 Because of this it is important to include the tone of your class in addition to its form.
 In addition to its contractual nature, the syllabus represents your initial attempt to form a relationship with your students, to begin the process of community the class will take.
 Take advantage of that opportunity.
 Include a favorite quote or two, especially from sites that may surprise them (like RateMyProfessor.com).”
 From: the Center for Teaching Excellence at the University of North Carolina, Wilmington (see here).